Probate Explained: Complete Guide

 Distribution And Closing

-After obligations are satisfied, the representative distributes remaining property according to the will or intestacy law.
+After obligations are satisfied, the representative distributes the remaining property according to the will or intestacy law.
 Finally, the representative files a closing accounting, and the court discharges the estate.

 Probate Timeline Overview